Lumps in the scrotum

 Epididymal cysts are very common and can happen at any age.
 They’re small collections of fluid within the epididymis (the thin, coiled tube that transports sperm from the testis).

-Usually, epididymal cysts feel like a pea-sized lump at the top of the testicle, but they can become larger.
+Usually, epididymal cysts feel like a pea-sized lump on the testicle, but they can become larger.

 An experienced doctor can usually diagnose an epididymal cyst with a genital examination.
 If there is any doubt, the best test is an ultrasound scan.